Rumor: Political Communication Strategy

 Rumor has always played a major role in politics, with negative rumors about an opponent typically more effective than positive rumors about one's own side.

 In the past, much research on rumor came from psychological approaches (as the discussion of Allport and DiFonzio demonstrates above).
 The focus was especially on how statements of questionable veracity (absolutely false to the ears of some listeners) circulated orally from person to person.
 Scholarly attention to political rumors is at least as old as Aristotle's Rhetoric; however, not until recently has any sustained attention and conceptual development been directed at political uses of rumor, outside of its role in war situations.
 Almost no work had been done until recently on how different forms of media and particular cultural-historical conditions may facilitate a rumor's diffusion.

 The Internet's recent appearance as a new media technology has shown ever new possibilities for the fast diffusion of rumor, as the debunking sites such as snopes.com, urbanlegend.com, and factcheck.org demonstrate.
 Nor had previous research taken into consideration the particular form or style of deliberately chosen rumors for political purposes in particular circumstances (even though significant attention to the power of rumor for mass-media-diffused war propaganda has been in vogue since World War I; see Lasswell 1927).
 In the early part of the 21st century, some legal scholars have attended to political uses of rumor, though their conceptualization of it remains social psychological and their solutions to it as public problem are from a legal scholarly perspective, largely having to do with libel and privacy laws and the damage to personal reputations.

-Working within political communication studies, in 2006, Jayson Harsin(reprinted in Michael Ryan (ed.).
-2008.
-Cultural Studies: An Anthology.
-London: Blackwell. introduced the concept of the "rumor bomb" as a response to the widespread empirical phenomenon of rumoresque communication in contemporary relations between media and politics, especially within the complex convergence of multiple forms of media, from cell phones and internet, to radio, TV, and print.
-Harsin starts with the widespread definition of rumor as a claim whose truthfulness is in doubt and which often has no clear source even if its ideological or partisan origins and intents are clear.
-He then treats it as a particular rhetorical strategy in current contexts of media and politics in many societies.
-For Harsin a "rumor bomb" extends the definition of rumor into a political communication concept with the following features: